Azure/bicep-types-az/generated/storage/microsoft.storage/2021-02-01/types.md

 ## DeleteRetentionPolicy
 ### Properties
-* **days**: int: Indicates the number of days that the deleted item should be retained.
+* **days**: int {minValue: 1, maxValue: 365}: Indicates the number of days that the deleted item should be retained.
 The minimum specified value can be 1 and the maximum value can be 365.
 * **enabled**: bool: Indicates whether DeleteRetentionPolicy is enabled.

 ## Encryption